-11 The Balsa Language Definition
+1 1 The Balsa Language Definition

-The syntax of the balsa language is given in this chapter.
+The syntax of the balsa language is given in Table 11.1.
 An extended form of BNF is used to describe the syntax.
-A term $(a)^$ denotes zero or more repetitions of the term a, the term $(a)^+$ denotes one or more repetitions of a and (a)? indicates that the term a is optional (i.e. zero or one repetitions of the term a).
+A term $(a)^$ denotes zero or more repetitions of the term a, the term $(a)^$ denotes one or more repetitions of a and (a)? indicates that the term a is optional (i.e. zero or one repetitions of the term a).
 Terminal symbols are shown in bold face, non terminal symbols are enclosed by angle brackets $\langle \rangle$.

-11.2.
+11.1.
 Reserved words